benja2998/batch/README.md

 ## Features

-* Compiled output is around 30% faster than the Windows `cmd.exe` due to the executable using native Windows APIs and native CPU instructions
+* Compiled output is significantly faster than the Windows `cmd.exe` due to the executable using native Windows APIs and native CPU instructions

 ## Benchmarking